epam/AIRUN-Assistants-Benchmark-TestInstructions/sandbox-tests/code-bugfixing/order-repository/java/README.md

-**Order repository test**
+**Order retrieving test**

 *Test Description*
-A developer is trying to fix a bug related to the method in the Order repository
+A developer is trying to fix a bug related to the method for retrieving orders from the database using specific parameters

 *Act:*